 Learn the process of tooth removal

-While it is expected that our teeth last a lifetime, a lot can happen over the years that can impact the health and function of our adult teeth.
+While we expect our teeth to last a lifetime, a lot can happen over the years that can impact our adult teeth’ health and function.
 Additionally, some teeth, such as the wisdom teeth, come in much later and can be problematic for many of our patients.
 These third molars are known for causing problems, especially impaction, because of the lack of space in the mouth for them to erupt.
-They can also affect previous work performed on the smile, such as orthodontic work, which makes them a great candidate for tooth removal.
+They can also affect previous work performed on the smile, such as orthodontic work, which makes them a great candidate for a tooth removal.
 Dr. Kellerman encourages patients to ask about wisdom tooth removal if they are experiencing difficulties.

 What are wisdom teeth?